steam

 - We steamed around the Mediterranean.

-- The vessel steamed out of port.
+- The ship steamed out of the harbour.

 - (figuratively or literally) To move with great or excessive purposefulness.